completelyboofyblitzed/STOCK-MARKET-NLP/README.md

-## Paper List on all kind of NLP in market forecasting, expert estimation, etc.
+## Paper List on all kind of NLP for market forecasting, expert estimation, etc.

 ```mermaid
 graph TD